Rawan Osman: Life

-Activism against antisemitism
+Activism

 While living in Europe, Osman began advocating for awareness about antisemitic attitudes and education in the Middle East and among the Middle Eastern diaspora.
 In particular, she advocates for multicultural acceptance in the Middle East, including acceptance of Israel and Israelis, and the condemnation of "the instigators of wars willing to sacrifice innocent life" and "those who exploit the Arab-Israeli conflict to fuel their political power."
 With reference to the large number of refugees from Syria in Germany, she wrote that "Germany must recognize and seek to understand the embedded nature of anti-Semitism in Syria in order to better help its newest residents to live lives free of state-sponsored prejudice."
 Further, she stated: "A Europe unsafe for Jews will never be safe for other minorities."

-To further this, she founded Arabs Ask, a forum meant for Arabs to ask questions and challenge preconceived notions about Judaism and Israel.
-In 2023, she advocated for the signing of the Abraham Accords.
+In 2023, she advocated for the signing of the Abraham Accords, and later praised its Arab signatories: the United Arab Emirates, Bahrain, Sudan and Morocco.

 While working with the Center for Peace Communications, Osman became involved with Sharaka.
-In 2022 and 2023, she was part of Sharaka's Arab delegation to the March of the Living, a Holocaust commemoration event in Poland.
+In 2022 and 2023, she was part of Sharaka's Arab delegation to the March of the Living, a Holocaust commemoration event at the Auschwitz concentration camp in Poland.
 She has also traveled to the United States with Sharaka, participating in community events.
-She was criticized by Arab social media users in January 2024 after posting videos of herself speaking to an IDF soldier and Avichay Adraee, a spokesman for the IDF.
+She was criticized by Arab social media users in January 2024 after posting videos of herself speaking to an Israel Defense Forces soldier and Avichay Adraee, a spokesman for the IDF.

 From September to November 2023, Osman published a blog for The Times of Israel.
 Apart from her own story of becoming aware of antisemitic indoctrination, she strongly condemned Hamas for the attack on 7 October 2023.
+Following the attacks, she founded Arabs Ask, an Instagram forum meant for Arabs to ask questions and challenge preconceived notions about Judaism and Israel.
 She is also working on a book about Israel and Israelis.
 In the film Tragic Awakening: A New Look at the Oldest Hatred, she described her reaction when she learned about Jewish history and realized she had been indoctrinated: "I was angry.
 Because the Jew is not my enemy.”